dezashibi-c/.github/profile/README.md

 - `b-...` means the portfolio project demonstrates beginner friendly concepts, the goal is to use most aspect of `C` programming as much as possible.
 - `i-...` means the portfolio project demonstrates intermediate level of programming, might be a toy project or just code examples, these codes are mostly focused on algorithms.
 - `a-...` means the portfolio project is an advanced topic, might be a fully working project or just some code examples.
-- `<no prefix>...` projects without prefixes are personal projects and code bases that I might work on for the sake of creativity and my needs.
+- `<no prefix>...` projects without prefixes are personal projects and code bases that I might work on for the sake of learning, re-implementing, creativity and/or my needs.

 ## Portfolio Projects